 Reviewing lease terms is a tedious process.
 Even with the best lease abstracts and plenty of time to dig through relevant clauses, you’re bound to miss some of the language that frees you from responsibilities.
 Similar wording or missing context can easily cause costly human errors.

 That’s why Tango Lease applies automation to your portfolio.
-Our CAM/OPEX Reconciliation tool crawls your leases and charges to identify expenses you aren’t responsible for.
-It automatically audits and reconciles CAM charges, so you don’t have to worry about whether your team may have missed something.
+Our CAM/OPEX Reconciliation tool helps you review leases and charges to identify expenses you aren’t responsible for.
+It supports audits and helps youreconciles CAM charges, so you don’t have to worry about whether your team may have missed something.
 In fact, our CAM/OPEX Reconciliation tool can save businesses more than $100,000 in yearly overcharges.

 Overcharges like these aren’t the only occupancy costs businesses tend to miss.
 Want to learn about more of these “hidden costs”?
-Download a free copy of The Lean Rent Playbook: How to Avoid Hidden Occupancy Costs.
+Download a free copy of The Lean Rent Playbook.

 Companies like yours make lease overpayments all the time.
 It happens because both landlords and tenants lack the tools to efficiently navigate their lease portfolios.
 Even with a massive lease department, you’re bound to have human errors, especially with how difficult it is to detect some overcharges.

 Tango Lease organizes your entire portfolio into an easily searchable database.
 You’ll have everything you need to analyze your leases and discover cost-saving opportunities.